 Indoor Air Quality

-Most people spend the majority of their time indoors during the fall and winter, which is why it is so important to be aware of your indoor air quality.
+Most people spend the majority of their time indoors during the fall and winter.
+This is why it is so important to be aware of your indoor air quality during this time period.
 Make sure that you are changing the air filter on your heater every month to keep allergens from circulating in the air around your house.

-It is also important that you clean your chimney before your start using it for the first time this season and make sure that the vents are working properly.
+It is also important that you clean your chimney and make sure that the vents are working properly.
+Before you start using it for the first time this season, you’ll want to remove soot, blockages, and flammable creosote build-up.

 Decorations and Ornaments